-Ballet Japanese Stewartia features delicate white cup-shaped flowers with orange anthers along the branches in mid summer.
+Japanese Stewartia features delicate white flowers with orange anthers along the branches in mid summer.
 It has forest green deciduous foliage.
-The pointy leaves turn outstanding shades of orange and in the fall.
+The pointy leaves turn an outstanding red in the fall.
 The mottled khaki (brownish-green) bark is extremely showy and adds significant winter interest.